 Alex is an ardent proselyte of the Austrian School of Economics, an avid public speaker and writer, focusing largely on philosophy, the Free Market, and the role of the Federal Government.

-Alex seeks ways, every day, to further the cause of liberty, debating issues involving liberty, tyranny, prosperity, the difference between capitalism and corporatism, the virtues of the free market, and the role that we and all men play.
+Alex seeks ways, every day, to further the cause of liberty, debating issues involving liberty, tyranny, prosperity, the difference between capitalism and corporatism, the difference between defense spending and military spending, the virtues of the free market, and the role that we and all men play.
 Alex believes that if one is a proponent of the causes of liberty, prosperity, peace, independence, and the creation of a free society, he believe that one must live it, and embody it.
 Alex embodies this philosophy every day through:

 CRITICISM: through writing, public speaking, and dialogue, Alex engages in one of the most virtuous rights of a free man: criticizing government.
 It is not only a right, but a duty of any free man to question his government, protest his government, and push for reforms.
 It is Alex's belief that our nation's greatest threat to liberty, lies not in the paper tiger of some far-off land, but rather our own domestic policies that destroy our constitution, ignore our rights, regulate and tax our businesses out of existence, and impoverish our people.
 Fighting for liberty, combatting tyranny, and fostering prosperity are non-partisan issues that unite us, rather than divide us.
 In response to this, Alex engages in small forums, public speaking, writing, hosting gatherings and more, in order to further the causes of a free society.